Hungry-Dolphin/Django-Showcase/README.md

-A fun part time project i'm working on.
+# Django is fun

-See it as a PDF sharing forum I guess.
+See this website as a PDF sharing forum.

-##BIG WORDS

-This project is also used to keep up my django knowledge

-TODO:
-1 Add the ability for users to bump comments.
+# Features
+The default user profile has been expanded to contain the user his acces level.

+Custom validators to make sure no unwanted files are uploaded

+base.html

+2 Seperate apps

-2 add more functionality
+And more